15 Best True Crime Podcasts in 2026 (Can't Stop Listening)

 Crime Junkie podcast artwork

 Hosted by Ashley Flowers and Brit Prawat, Crime Junkie is one of the biggest podcasts in the world with over 3 billion downloads.
-Every Monday, they cover a new case in a tight, well-researched 30–45 minute episode.
+Every Monday, they cover a new case in a tight, well-researched 30-45 minute episode.
 The format is consistent and addictive — perfect for a weekly listen.
+If you're new to true crime podcasts, start here.

 2. Casefile True Crime